All Products

 Why am I unable to execute a WebSocket function?

 • The time period required to update the cache for a new trigger is approximately 10 seconds.
-Wait for several seconds and try again.
+Wait a few seconds and try again.

-• Check whether dependencies in function code of the function are correctly installed.
+• Check whether dependencies in the function code are correctly installed.
 For more information, see Install third-party dependencies for a function.

 • Check whether the port and IP address on which the function listens are correct.
-The IP address on which the function listens can be 0.0.0.0.
-However, the IP address cannot be 127.0.0.1 or localhost.
+The IP address on which the function listens can be 0.0.0.0 but cannot be 127.0.0.1 or localhost.
 If you do not specify a custom listening port, port 9000 is used.

 Troubleshooting